prazian/how_to_become_10x_developer/README.md

 ![Companies who blindly hire 10x developers](_docs/img/rhys-tweet-hiring-10x-devs-for-500k.png)

 ## Code Ninja 10x Developers:
-- Don't document their code.
+- Don't document their code. (job security at max!)
 - Don't test, except in production.
 - Don't share their knowledge.
 - Have no life!
 They code even in weekends and holidays.
 - Don't care about how clean their git history is.
 - Add "lines of code" or long stories in MD files to improve metrics.
+- Always say "yes boss!" to Scrum Masters and Managers.
+- Have superpowers: Memorize all the syntaxes and type fast!
 - Just commit, commit, commit, and pushhhhhh.
 - But they earn $500K/year! - smart, right?